brycewray/hugo-site/content/posts/2020/04/webmentions-three-ssgs-2.md

 - post
 - code
 title: "Webmentions in three SSGs: Part 2"
-description: "Part 2 of a five-part series about incorporating the IndieWeb into three different static site generators (SSGs)—in this case, Eleventy."
+description: "Part 2 of a five-part series about incorporating the IndieWeb into three different static site generators (SSGs) — in this case, Eleventy."
 author: Bryce Wray
 date: 2020-04-28T16:35:00-05:00
 lastmod: 2022-04-03T22:55:00-05:00